ampproject/amphtml/ads/imagead.md

 ## To do

-Add support for json variables - and perhaps other variable substitutions in the way amp-list does - but ensure that we don't mess things up by adding a ?s= to a URL that already has a ?
+Add support for json variables - and perhaps other variable substitutions in the way amp-list does

 Give some advice for how to use amp-analytics